-Appellant Harris's plea of guilty was involuntary where he had been given notice of an indictment by the grand jury showing that he was in possession of cocaine in amount greater .1 gram but less than 2 grams which he had agreed to enter a plea of guilty.
-Unknowingly to the defendant and without prior notice, the District Attorney with knowledge of the defense attorney moved the court for an amendment of the indictment.
-The court arbitrarily and capriciously amend the indictment's element correcting the amount of cocaine possessed by striking "greater than .1 gram but less than 2 grams" and inserting "grater that 2 grams but less than 10 grams", and "continue the defendant's status as a second drug offender which enhances the penalty by deleting the habitual status by striking the defendant's second conviction of August 1, 2003.
-See Exhibit "A".
-This was done without knowledge of the defendant.
-Harris is a victim of mental coercion by and through his counsel with counsel's sole intentions as being to withhold crucial information from appellant concerning the amendment of the elements of the indictment without going back before the grand jury for a determination of the amount drug to be charged for enhancement purposes."
+Appellant Harris's plea of guilty was involuntary where he had been given notice of an indictment by the grand jury showing no amount of cocaine in the face of the indictment for sentencing purposes which he had agreed to enter a plea of guilty.
+Unknowingly to the defendant and without prior notice, the District Attorney with knowledge of the defense attorney caused Harris to enter a plea before the court to an erroneous and illegal indictment.
+The court arbitrarily and capriciously and erroneously made a factual finding of an amount of cocaine that was not an indictment's element.
+Appellant was a victim of coercion by and through his counsel with counsel's sole intentions to complete the case without fully protecting the interest of his client.
+Counsel failed below an objection standard by allowing his client to entered a plea of guilty the defected elements of the indictment without going back before the grand jury for a determination of the amount drug to be charged for enhancement purposes. "